microp11/quick/content/planning/the-route.md

 draft: false
 ---

-> With the goal clear in my mind, first step was to figure out "when".
+With the goal clear in my mind, first step was to figure out "when".
 I think that for PEI, the months of June and July are the best for a multi-day paddle.
 The waters start warming up, there are no bugs, it is not excessively warm which means that there is no significant weather either, and the daylight time is at its longest.

-**Direction of travel**: The next step was to see which way to proceed: clockwise or counter-clockwise.
+The next step was to see **which way to proceed: clockwise or counter-clockwise**.
 This took some time discussing with friends and fellow kayakers, and also looking at what other paddlers have done.
 Around PEI the wind is usually the most important factor, followed by current.
 The strongest currents are in the strait around the Trans-Canada Highway bridge.
 Picking up neap tides while traversing this area would make the paddling easier.

-As a side-note, at the time of writing this, the bridge toll is [$50.25](https://www.confederationbridge.com/tolls-fees) per car.

 To get a feel for the winds I went to the [Windy](https://www.windy.com) website and looked for historical data on the winds around PEI.
 The prevailing winds during summer are the south-westerlies.
 The north shore would then be mostly in the lee.
 In the graph below, the red arrows and text indicate the direction and the force of the wind.
 The way the island is positioned in relation to these winds would perhaps indicate that it makes more sense to paddle clockwise... or perhaps not.
 Will just listen to what the sea has to say!